-The Special Focus Section was lead by Lieutenant Danilo Abadilla until his retirement in June 2011.
-The unit is currently under the command of Acting Lieutenant Randy Chong Tim.
-The section currently employs 2 detectives responsible for who are the investigations of White Collar crimes, Computer Crimes, Domestic Violence cases, Missing Persons cases, and Juvenile Status offenses.
+The Special Focus Section was led by Lieutenant Randy Chong Tim.
+The section currently employs 2 detectives who are responsible for the investigations of White Collar crimes, Computer Crimes, Domestic Violence cases, Missing Persons cases, and Juvenile Status offenses.

 Gina Kaulukukui is the Domestic Violence Intervention Coordinator who handles the Domestic Violence Cases.
 Claire Ueno handles Missing Persons cases and also serves as the Juvenile counselor handling status offenses.